LorenzDettmann/SOM2CG/README.md

 ## Prerequisites

 The script is written in Python 3.
-The following packages are needed and can be install via `pip`:
+The following packages are needed and can be installed via `pip`:
 ```bash
 pip install MDAnalysis rdkit scipy
 ```